rayedchan/SudokuSolver/README.md

    [Left - Right] = x coordinate  rows
    [Up - Down] = y coordinate columns
-   The sudoku board is made of 81 coordinate points.
+The Sudoku board is made of 81 coordinate points (squares).
+The board is divided into nine quadrants.
+Each quadrant contains 9 coordinate points (3 x 3).

+Sudoku Game Conditions (Sudoku Uniqueness Constraints)
+1. Each quadrant must have [1-9] numbers.
+No duplicates.
+2. Each row must have [1-9] numbers.
+No duplicates.
+3. Each column musr have [1-9] numbers.
+No duplicates.

 Will update soon ...